"Development that meets the needs of the present without compromising the needs of future generations" ~ (Bruntland, 1987).

 Ahsante Tours has been actively involved with several tree-planting initiatives throughout the Kilimanjaro region, working with organizations

 such as Born to Learn and Kiviwama to plant trees in our area.
-We also take part in the Tree Planting Moshi Day every year, which helps to
+We also take part in the Tree Planting Moshi Day every year, which helps

-helped to plant over 10,000 trees in the Kilimanjaro region.
+we have helped to plant over 10,000 trees in the Kilimanjaro region.

 KEEP KILI KLEAN INITIATIVE

 Ahsante Tours launched its very own clean up campaign 5 years ago - the “Keep Kili Clean” Initiative.
-This land is not only our home, but our livelihood,
+This land is not only our home, but our

-and keeping it beautiful and clean means a lot to us.
+livelihood, and keeping it beautiful and clean means a lot to us.

-Every year in April and May during our low season, we devote hundreds of our porters, guides and managers to go through all of our different mountain
+Every year in April and May during our low season, we devote hundreds of our porters, guides and managers to go through all of our different

-tour satisfaction in the Kilimanjaro region.
+and increases tour satisfaction in the Kilimanjaro region.